skirmer/gpu_pytorch/rework2021/README.md

 # Scaling Up PyTorch with GPU Cluster Computing

-This repo contains materials for my upcoming presentation at [REWORK's Deep Learning Summit](https://www.re-work.co/events/deep-learning-summit) in January 2021.
+This repo contains materials for my presentation at [REWORK's Deep Learning Summit](https://www.re-work.co/events/deep-learning-summit) in January 2021.
 Let me know on twitter [@data_stephanie](https://twitter.com/data_stephanie) if you have questions!

 ## What to Expect